aut-ce/MOSSer/README.md

 # MOSSer

+> In the memory of our dear friend and colleague @Tabrizian who first created this awesome scripts

 ## Introduction
 A bash script to make [MOSS](https://theory.stanford.edu/~aiken/moss/) usable in Amirkabir University of Tech.

 Project dilevry process is a critical process in academic environments.
-First of all we recommended you to use [Quera](https://quera.ir/dashboard/) website for project submission and provide the website with your students identification.
-Then before the project dilevry deadline use this repository to detect the sutdents who cheat from each other.
+First of all, we recommended you to use [Quera](https://quera.ir/dashboard/) website for project submission and provide the website with your students' identification.
+Then before the project delivery deadline use this repository to detect the students who cheat from each other.

 ## Usage